ruby-amqp/bunny/CONTRIBUTING.md

 ## Pre-requisites

-The project uses Bundler for dependency management and requires RabbitMQ `3.4+` to be running locally.
+The project uses Bundler for dependency management and requires RabbitMQ `3.5+` to be running locally with the `rabbitmq-management` and `rabbitmq_consistent_hash_exchange` plugins enabled.
 Prior to running the tests, configure the RabbitMQ permissions by running `./bin/ci/before_script`.
 Make sure you have those two installed and then run tests: